WXGBridgeQ/SwiftPullToRefresh/README.md

 ## Demo

-Open and run the SwiftPullToRefreshDemo target in Xcode to see SwiftPullToRefresh in action.
+Open and run the SwiftPullToRefreshDemo target in Xcode to see SwiftPullToRefresh in more actions.

 ## Requirements